Last updated: November 27th, 2019

-8. You should supplement with magnesium, vitamin D, and milk thistle separately
+8. You should supplement with magnesium, vitamin D, and milk thistle individually

 I know that most multivitamins (including Rainbow Light) already contain ingredients like magnesium and vitamin D.

 But, some ingredients like milk thistle, magnesium and vitamin D are important enough to take individually.

-You’ll want to supplement with these ingredients separately, because you need to take a proper dose of these ingredients in order for them to truly improve your ADHD symptoms, overall health and lifestyle.
+You’ll want to supplement with these ingredients individually, because you need to take a proper dose of these ingredients in order for them to truly improve your ADHD symptoms, overall health and lifestyle.

 Taking a proper dose of magnesium will help you sleep like a baby every single night.
 I take Thorne Research Magnesium Citramate (Amazon) every night, and it works great.
 Using magnesium also helps people with ADHD feel calm, as it has an anxiety-reducing effect.

 And, because I spend a lot of time indoors, vitamin D is something that my body simply doesn’t produce enough of.
 So, if you’re like me, and you work in an office setting, you’re probably deficient in vitamin D too.

 If you choose to supplement with magnesium, vitamin D, and milk thistle, you will be making huge improvements when it comes to your ADHD and health.